YADAV1825/Instinct-1.0B/README.md

 ### 🚀 Run Inference (Colab TPU/GPU)

-> The trained LLM inference script and model weights are available at: [autonomousX/Instinct-1-1B on Hugging Face](https://huggingface.co/autonomousX/Instinct-1-1B).
+> The inference script and model weights are available at: [autonomousX/Instinct-1-1B on Hugging Face](https://huggingface.co/autonomousX/Instinct-1-1B).

 > The training script can be found here [train.py](https://github.com/YADAV1825/Instinct-1.0B/blob/main/train.py)

 A ready-to-run Google Colab TPU/GPU inference script is provided below.
 Simply open a notebook, set your runtime to TPU or GPU, and run it. *(Please be patient, it may take some time to download and compile).*